About

 Writer, Technologist, Reluctant Prophet of Collapse

 Terri didn’t so much “retire” as stage a quiet jailbreak from a long and eventful career in computer technology and community service.
-She’s helped redesign digital infrastructures, spoken at internet conferences alongside figures like Tim Berners-Lee, and advised firms that played in the same orbit as Eric Schmidt.
+She’s helped redesign digital infrastructures, spoken at internet conferences alongside figures like Tim Berners-Lee, and advised firms that played worlds as dark as their hearts.
 But her real credentials?
-Those came in a church kitchen in San Jose, where—despite barely scraping by—she made fifty sandwiches every Monday morning for a women’s shelter.
+Those came in a church kitchen in San Jose, where, despite barely scraping by after one of her annoying life resets, she made fifty sandwiches every Monday morning for a women’s shelter.
 No fanfare.
 Just service.
 And survival.

 Now 81, Terri writes because someone has to name what’s unraveling.
 With wit as sharp as a scalpel and the timing of a stage veteran, she exposes the absurdity, cruelty, and occasional grace lurking in our collapsing systems.
 The Third Rail Reader is her speakeasy of thought—a place for satire, speculative fiction, public policy, poetic grief, and inconvenient truths.